 Estimates reveal that over half a million Americans live with Crohn’s disease.
 It can develop in anyone at any age, but appears more frequently in people who smoke, are between 22-29 years of age, or have a family member with inflammatory bowel disease (IBD).

-Our team at Metro Pain and Vein Centers understands that Crohn’s disease can worsen over time and come with periods of remission lasting for weeks or even years.
+Our team at Metro Pain Centers understands that Crohn’s disease can worsen over time and come with periods of remission lasting for weeks or even years.
 One tool we use to treat this chronic pain condition is medical marijuana.

 Medical marijuana comes from a group of plants, known as cannabis, with therapeutic benefits.